murraysagal/MSStringifyMacros/README.md

 ### Cocoapods

-1. Add a pod entry for MSStringifyMacros to your Podfile:
+1. Add a pod entry for MSStringifyMacros to your Podfile: `pod 'MSStringifyMacros'`

-    `pod 'MSStringifyMacros'` for the full install

-    `pod 'MSStringifyMacros/Archiving` for just the archiving macros

-    `pod 'MSstringifyMacros/UserDefaults` for just the user defaults macros

 2. Install the pod(s) by running: `pod install`

-3. Where you need it:

-    `#import "MSStringifyMacros_Archiving.h"` or `#import "MSStringifyMacros_UserDefaults.h"`
+3. Where you need it: `#import "MSStringifyMacros_Archiving.h"` or `#import "MSStringifyMacros_UserDefaults.h"`

 ### Source Files

-Alternatively you can directly add the required `MSStringifyMacros*.h` source files to your project.
+Alternatively you can add the required source files to your project:

+* NSStringifyMacro*.{h,m}
+* NSKeyedArchiver*.{h,m}
+* NSKeyedUnarchiver*.{h,m}

 ## Usage

-Macros are provided for conveniently working with `NSUserDefaults` and `NSKeyedArchiver` and `NSKeyedUnarchiver`.
+Macros are provided for conveniently working with `NSUserDefaults` and `NSCoding`.

+### NSUserDefaults

+The macros support all the common `NSUserDefaults` methods for conveniently setting and getting defaults.

 **Important**: The parameter you pass can be a property, an instance variable, or a local variable.
 It is critical to remember that the name of the parameter you pass is used to generate the string used for the key (see the Stringification section).
-So once you set a default or encode you must use either the same or an identically named property, instance variable, or local variable for getting the default or decoding.
+So once you set a default (or encode) you must use either the same or an identically named property, instance variable, or local variable for getting the default or decoding.

-### NSUserDefaults

-The macros support all the common `NSUserDefaults` methods for conveniently setting and getting defaults.

 ```Objective-C
 // BOOL...